protocolbuffers/protocolbuffers.github.io/content/docs/programming-guides/proto.md

     files can be specified at once.
 Although the files are named relative to the current directory, each file must reside in one of the `IMPORT_PATH`s so that the compiler can determine its canonical name.

+## File location {#location}

+Prefer not to put `.proto` files in the same directory as other language sources.
+Consider creating a subpackage `proto` for `.proto` files, under the root package for your project.

+### Location Should be Language-agnostic {#location-language-agnostic}

+When working with Java code, it's handy to put related `.proto` files in the same directory as the Java source.
+However, if any non-Java code ever uses the same protos, the path prefix will no longer make sense.
+So in general, put the protos in a related language-agnostic directory such as `//myteam/mypackage`.

+The exception to this rule is when it's clear that the protos will be used only in a Java context, such as for testing.

 ## Supported Platforms {#platforms}